iterative/dvc.org/static/docs/commands-reference/remove.md

         -o, --outs            Only remove DVC file outputs (default).
         -p, --purge           Remove DVC file and all its outputs
 ```

+Check also [Update Tracked Files](/doc/user-guide/update-tracked-file) to see
+how it can be used to replace or modify files that are under DVC control.

 ## Options